Are La Sagrada Familia Towers Worth it? Which is best?

 As for the Passion Towers, the park at its foot is mostly greenery, but you also get to see the undulating rooftop of the Sagrada Familia Schools.
 You also get good views of the AGBAR Tower and the Olympic Village towers, PLUS you get to see the towers of the Cathedral in the Gothic Quarter, as well as the Montjuic Hill.
 I personally like this side of the city better.

 From both towers you get a good view over the construction of the central towers, as well as the fruit pinacles in the sides of the church.
+By the way, the tickets sell out fast.
+Get your tickets before they are gone.

 AND FINALLY!
 What are all the Sagrada Familia 18 Towers?